Blog: 2018 - what a year!

 And on to the future...

 Looking forward to 2019, it’s going to be another exciting one.
-We’re planning on travelling the country a lot more, to spread the word of how great these cars are (keep checking back here to see when we’re coming near you).
+We’re planning on travelling the country a lot more to spread the word of how great these cars are.
 We’ll be pushing the boundaries of what a car can do, rolling out our Vehicle-To-Grid bundle.
 Plus we’re looking to develop our partnerships across the sector to make charging easier for all.